leucos/leucos.github.io/_posts/articles/2015-07-02-ansible-layout.md

 web application role is not, because `mysql` can be deployed on another server.

+**A note 3 years later**: I do not use dependencies anymore.
+I had issues regarding role's defaults variables behavior.
+Also, the playbook is the main focus area when building infrastructure code.
+Having explicit dependencies in the playbook is the way to go.
+No weird or hard to track magic.

 ### `tasks/main.yml`

 This file is the tasks entry point.
 However, it should be mostly empty.